Business - Career & Transfer

 Are you PASSIONATE?
 Want to start your own business?
 Barton's new certificate program with an emphasis in entrepreneurial studies is a great way to use your passion to start your own business, grow your existing business or become a more valuable employee.
 Learn what it takes to be resilient, fearless and decisive.
 Not a salesperson?
 No worries!
 Learn how to develop your "vision" so that others will be enchanted by your product or service.
 Learn how to see both the big picture and the zoom-in details of being entrepreneurial.

 This area includes two options; Computer Information Systems and Computer Science.

-The Computer Network Specialist Program prepares graduates to work as technical support specialists, an area of the computer industry that is currently experiencing unprecedented growth, change and opportunity.
+The Computer Network Specialist Online Program prepares graduates to work as technical support specialists, an area of the computer industry that is currently experiencing unprecedented growth, change and opportunity.
 Networking specialists look into problems that computer users are having with either computer software or hardware and try to resolve the problem.
-This program will prepare the students to fulfill the role of technical specialist in the thriving fields of microcomputer support, microcomputer repair and local area network administration.
+This online program will prepare the students to fulfill the role of technical specialist in the thriving fields of microcomputer support, microcomputer repair and local area network administration.